imooger/imooger.github.io/_posts/2024-02-09-10_minutes_to_ADIX.md

 <!-- series: example_blog_series -->
 ---

-# Introduction to Automatic Data Inspection and eXploration Tool (adix)

 Welcome to the world of automatic data analytics with **adix** a cutting-edge data analytics library designed to streamline the process of exploring and understanding your datasets!

-In this tutorial, we'll explore how to quickly analyze and visualize your data using this powerful tool, a cutting-edge data analytics library designed to streamline the process of exploring and understanding your datasets.
+In this tutorial, we'll explore how to quickly analyze and visualize your data using this powerful tool.
+With just one function `ix.eda.()`, your entire dataset becomes an open book.
+Hold on tight as we uncover hidden insights and embark on an adventure of discovery!

 ## Quick Start

 Let's dive right in and see how **adix** can simplify your data analysis workflow.

-## Installation
+### Installation

 To get started with **adix**, you can easily install it using pip: